 I realized she had just hugged several other of the older guys but I felt discriminated against them like what?
 Just because I’m a young attractive man, I’m not the same as the women or the older guys in your eyes?

-Then I turned that around and I realized that’s actually a compliment.
+Then I turned that around and I realized that’s a compliment.
 I’m not the same as the other guys.
-There is something else that comes up there and that’s a compliment.
+There’s something else that comes up there and that’s a compliment.
 That’s how I got out of that resentment.

 Thus, indirect amends is to accept other people’s treatment of me also without being hostile, confrontational, and hurting them.
 I hope that’s useful for you Syed.

 The biggest amends I can make to my physical body today outside of staying sober, exercising, and eating is to be grateful for how it looks.
 For the first time, I do feel I’m attractive which is a gift and that’s an amend I make today too.

 Thank you for giving me a chance to talk about AA Step 9 today.

 If you need to contact me privately, I’ve got my contact info posted right out there in the open for you.
 You can message me, email me and I’ve got workshops and calls, etc.

 You may also like to read this post: AA Step 6!
 Were entirely ready to have God remove all these defects of character

 So, thank you for being here.
 I love you.
 You are awesome and I’ll see you on the next live stream.